nvim-pack/nvim-spectre/README.md

           desc="hidden file",
           icon="[H]"
         },
-        -- you can put any option you want here it can toggle with -- show_option function
+        -- you can put any rg search option you want here it can toggle with -- show_option function
       }
     },